 The telephone solicitation conducted in this matter is a reminder of the importance of using caution when giving out personal information on the Web and in social media.

-Also, before entrusting savings to a person who solicits them, the AMF encourages investors to ask themselves 5 good questions This link will open in a new window to help them avoid financial fraud.
+Also, before entrusting savings to a person who solicits them, the AMF encourages investors to ask themselves 5 good questions to help them avoid financial fraud.

 The Autorité des marchés financiers (the AMF) is the regulatory and oversight body for Québec's financial sector.